shangma/math_expression_recognition/README.md

 Processing Pipeline:
-	1. Collect data and train the network (preprocessing.py) (1) I used the MNIST images.
+	1. Collect data and train the network (preprocessing.py)
+		a.
+I used the MNIST images.
 		Images of operators, such as '+', '-', and 'x', are taken from CHROHME dataset which provides a list of <x,y> coordinates drawn by users and transferred to bitmap images.
 The star operator '*' images are drawn by myself.

-		(2) I choose to use the lenet network because it is proved to be more proper for recognizing handwritten and machine-printed expression.
+		b.
+I choose to use the lenet network because it is proved to be more proper for recognizing handwritten and machine-printed expression.
 Besides, the network itself is relatively small so I can train it on my own computer.

-	2. Image segmentation, a.k.a segment the expression to numbers and operators (segmentation.py) (1) Convert images from rgb to grayscale
+	2. Image segmentation, a.k.a segment the expression to numbers and operators (segmentation.py)
+		a.
+Convert images from rgb to grayscale
 		I tried cv2.cvtColor function and my own average function which simply averages the rgb values and use that for a specific bit.

-		(2) Smooth the image to remove noises
+		b.
+Smooth the image to remove noises
 		I tried median, gaussian, and bilateral filters, respectively.
 The first two cannot preserve the borders of an image.
 So I choose bilateralFilter instead.

-		(3) Convert to binary image
+		c.
+Convert to binary image
 		To find the contours of numbers/operators, the image need to be binary.
 I used adaptiveThreshold to do so.

-		(4) Rotate image
+		d.
+Rotate image
 		Rotating the image to a right angle can help separate original images to numbers and operators.
 It is also useful at the recognition stage.
 		To rotate an image, I first dilate it to make sure there is only one big blob.
 Based on the minimum bounding box of this blob, I can calculate the angle for rotation and do it afterwards.

-		(5) Find contours of digits/operators
+		e.
+Find contours of digits/operators
 		I use findContours function to find contours of digits/operators, and masks to cut them out from left to right.
 Here I remove the contours which are much closed to the border of the original image.
 That might be from other expression.

 		After that, I found it's still very difficult to segment some characters since they are too closed to each other.
 So to solve the problem, I write a split function, which separates the segmentations which are twice width of the average of other small images.